aksommerville/egg2/README.md

 - - [ ] DecalsheetEditor: Validation.
 - - [ ] Generic command list support.
 Can we read a command schema off a comment in shared_symbols.h?
 - - [ ] POI icons for sprite and custom overrides.
-- - [x] SongEditor: Playback (From SongEditor top, and also within ModecfgDrumModal)
-- - [ ] SongEditor: Live MIDI-In.
-Requires web synthesizer.
-- - [ ] SongEditor:WaveUi: Have wave preview printed by synthesizer.
-Currently calling out to the server for each render.
-- - [ ] SongEditor: Must be able to change order of post steps.
 - - [ ] native inmgr: Select player
 - - [ ] eggdev build: Replace `<title>` in HTMLs.
 - - [ ] web: Detect loss of focus.
 At a minimum, pause audio.
 Maybe pause everything?